stormkit-io/www-stormkit-io/content/blog/how-to-deploy-to-bunny-cdn.md

 ---
 title: How to deploy to BunnyCDN
+description: Learn how to deploy your static applications on your own Bunny CDN account using Stormkit.
+date: 2022-04-01
 ---

 We're happy to announce [BunnyCDN](https://bunny.net) integration on **Stormkit**.
 This feature allows **Stormkit** users to deploy their applications to BunnyCDN Storage Zones and use them as a hosting service for static applications.